 Fariss’ assessment of the protection of human rights focussed on the protection of the physical integrity of citizens.
 He aimed to measure how a government protects its citizens’ physical integrity, by taking into account torture, government killing, political imprisonment, extrajudicial executions, mass killings and disappearances.

-To correct for the bias introduced by changing standards in the measurement of human rights protection Fariss developed the ‘dynamic standard model’.
-With this model he adjusts for the bias in measurements so that human right protection measurements can be compared over time.
-Fariss uses available quantitative information on human rights violations and then employs statistical techniques to correct for the changing standards of human right protections.
+To correct for the bias introduced by changing standards in the measurement of human rights protection, Fariss developed the ‘dynamic standard model’.
+In this model, he adjusted for the bias in measurements so that the protection of human rights can be compared over time.
+Fariss used the available data on human rights violations, then employed statistical techniques to correct for changing standards.

 How to read this chart: Higher values – higher human rights scores – indicate better human rights protection.

 The human rights scores represent the relative position of one country in one specific year relative to the average of all countries across the entire period (1949-2014), which is set to zero.
 The human rights scores represent standard deviations above and below zero: as illustrated, the worst and best country-years fall 2 to 3 standard deviations below or above the baseline.